d2s/Documentation/_posts/2018-04-10-Changelog.md

 - split `--backup` parameter and `--suffix` in parameter view
 - refactor of code for rsync parameters and logging
 - speed of sorting and filter logs improved
-- added display both `--dry-run` and `real run` of rsync command in main view
+- added display both `--dry-run` and `real run` of rsync command in Execute view

 ## Version 3.6.5